Highlights: Wimbledon day six

 Roger Federer continues his quest for a ninth Wimbledon title when he meets Lucas Pouille in the third round.

-Reporting by Shrivathsa Sridhar in Bengaluru; Editing by Ed Osmond
+Reporting by Shrivathsa Sridhar and Rohith Nair in Bengaluru; Editing by Ed Osmond